Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Okay.
 It’s okay.
 If it hurts that means it’s only partial."
 Miller reassured her.

 Martina shut her eyes again and took a few deep breaths, as much as her fire mask would let her.
-"God *dammit* that doesn’t help…" she managed.
+"God *dammit* that doesn’t help..." she managed.

 "Hey, that’s good too!
 Talking is good."
 Miller sounded thoroughly relieved.

 "Gotta get the burnt clothes off, Kovač."
 Somebody else said.

 Martina put her head down and nodded by way of assent.
 Removing burnt clothing was part of their burn treatment training.
-She’d never foreseen being on the receiving end, but…
+She’d never foreseen being on the receiving end, but...

 She felt the safety blade rip downwards from her collar, opening the back of her clothing from neck to knee.
 The tug of the wet cloth and her wound’s exposure to the hot, dry air of the ship combined so that the pain came right back, just as intense as before.
 All she could do was kneel there, gripping the bar so tight she’d swear it was creaking, and cry.

-"Shh, it’s okay, it’s okay, let’s get some more water on this…"
+"Shh, it’s okay, it’s okay, let’s get some more water on this..."

 More blessedly cold water was poured down her back, and somebody put a foil blanket round her.
 The frigid liquid damped the pain, but now she was shivering and cold into the bargain.

-"How… how bad is it?"
+"How... how bad is it?"
 She asked, once she felt able.

 "You’ve got a small full-thickness patch, but it’s mostly just blisters."
 Miller assessed.
 "You okay?"

-"This really, really, *really* fucking hurts…" Martina didn’t like how the last word came out as a sob.
+"This really, really, *really* fucking hurts..."
+Martina didn’t like how the last word came out as a sob.
 She wasn’t a little girl fuckdammit, she was one of the SOR’s senior non-commissioned officers.
 Crying over pain was beneath her.

 If only the rest of her would listen to that thought.